Rent-A-Center to buy Acima Holdings in $1.65 billion deal

-(Reuters) - U.S. retailer Rent-A-Center Inc said on Sunday it would buy Acima Holdings LLC in a cash-and-stock deal valued at $1.65 billion.
+(Reuters) - Rent-A-Center Inc said on Sunday it would buy Acima Holdings LLC for $1.65 billion in a cash-and-stock as it looks to build out its fintech platform across both traditional and online lease-to-own businesses.

-The deal includes $1.273 billion in cash and about 10.8 million shares of Rent-A-Center common stock currently valued at $377 million, the company said in a statement.
+The deal includes $1.27 billion in cash and about 10.8 million Rent-A-Center common shares currently valued at $377 million, the company said in a statement.

-Rent-A-Center operates a “rent-to-own” business that provides furniture, electronics and other goods to customers, along the option of eventually purchasing them.
+Rent-A-Center shares closed at $35.22 on Friday, up 22% for the year and giving the company a valuation of $1.9 billion.

-Acima has more than 15,000 retail partner locations and e-commerce platforms, and is expected to generate in 2020 revenue of about $1.25 billion and adjusted earnings before interest, taxes depreciation and amortization of $225 million, Rent-A-Center said.
+Acima, which operates its lease-to-own business out of 15,000 retail partner locations, is expected to generate about $1.25 billion in 2020 revenue and $225 million in adjusted earnings before interest, taxes, depreciation and amortization

+“Acima will help us strengthen our organization, accelerate growth and increase our virtual partner base,” Rent-A-Center Chief Executive Officer Mitch Fadel said.

-The company said it had obtained $1.825 billion in debt financing from J.P.
+Rent-A-Center said it had received $1.83 billion in debt financing from J.P.
 Morgan Securities LLC, Credit Suisse and HSBC Securities Inc to fund the deal.

 The acquisition is expected to close in the first half of 2021.